LIS

 A. Applicants for child care subsidy and services must be at least 18 years of age unless they are an emancipated minor.

 C. At initial eligibility determination, a family with a child experiencing homelessness that cannot provide the required documentation may be conditionally approved for services for a period not to exceed 90 days.
 The final eligibility determination shall be completed once the 90 days has expired or full documentation is provided.
-Any payments made prior to the final eligibility determination shall not be considered an error or improper payment.
+No payments made prior to the final eligibility determination shall be considered an error or improper payment.
 Families with a child experiencing homelessness shall receive priority placement on the waiting list, if applicable.

 E. The department shall establish scales for determining financial eligibility for the income eligible child care subsidy program categories in subdivision 2 of 8VAC20-790-30.

-F. Families receiving child care subsidy and services shall be required to pay a copayment unless their gross monthly income is at or below the federal poverty guidelines.
+F. Families receiving child care subsidy and services shall be required to pay a copayment unless the family's gross monthly income is at or below the federal poverty guidelines.
 The copayment amount will be based on a scale set out in the current Child Care and Development Fund Plan for Virginia.
 Copayments may be increased at redetermination and during graduated phase out if the family's countable income exceeds the initial eligibility limit but is below the exit eligibility limit.
 Local departments shall be required to act on changes reported by the family that would reduce the family's copayment during the 12-month eligibility period.

 G. Income to be counted in determining income eligibility includes all earned and unearned income received by the family except the following: